-RetinalGenix Technologies Inc. Consolidated Financial Statements TABLE OF CONTENTS

-Page No.

-Consolidated Financial Statements Report of Independent Registered Public Accounting Firm F-2 Consolidated Balance Sheets as of December 31, 2023 and 2022 F-3 Consolidated Statements of Operations for the years ended December 31, 2023 and 2022 F-4 Consolidated Statements of Changes in Stockholders' Deficit for the years ended December 31, 2023 and 2022 F-5 Consolidated Statements of Cash Flows for the years ended December 31, 2023 and 2022 F-6 Notes to Consolidated Financial Statements F-7 F-1
+RetinalGenix Technologies Inc. Consolidated Financial Statements TABLE OF CONTENTS age No. Consolidated Financial Statements Report of Independent Registered Public Accounting Firm F-2 Consolidated Balance Sheets as of December 31, 2024 and 2023 F-3 Consolidated Statements of Operations for the years ended December 31, 2024 and 2023 F-4 Consolidated Statements of Changes in Stockholders' Deficit for the years ended December 31, 2024 and 2023 F-5 Consolidated Statements of Cash Flows for the years ended December 31, 2024 and 2023 F-6 Notes to Consolidated Financial Statements F-7 F-1